V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Week 1:**

-- Maintain continuous integration of Windows SteamVR, Oculus Quest, and Linux server builds running on a public server against which to test and dogfood the product.
+- Maintain continuous integration of Windows SteamVR, Meta Quest, and Linux server builds running on a public server against which to test and dogfood the product.
 - VOIP implementation: Basic lipsync is based on volume, and the spatialization library is integrated.
 - Improve Inverse Kinematics implementation and add non-VR support.